ibm-watson-data-lab/php-couchdb/README.md

 ### Syntax Checks

-The syntax checker is [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) adn you can run this with `composer phpcs`
+The syntax checker is [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) and you can run this with `composer phpcs`